MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-setup-guide/regions.md

 An organization might operate in multiple geographic regions for several reasons.
 Common reasons to use multiple Azure regions include:

-- **Support a geographically dispersed user base.** For example, if you operate in multiple countries, or if your customers use your services from mulitple countries, it might make sense to have Azure resources in each location.
+- **Support a geographically dispersed user base.** For example, if you operate in multiple countries, or if your customers use your services from multiple countries, it might make sense to have Azure resources in each location.
 - **Comply with data sovereignty requirements**.
-Your organization might be subjec to limits on the geographic areas where certain data can be stored.
+Your organization might be subject to limits on the geographic areas where certain data can be stored.
 - **Achieve high resiliency**, especially for mission-critical workloads.

 If you plan to operate a cloud environment over multiple geographic regions, be aware of the following complexities: